Meet the Lab Members

 John Otey

-John is a Principal at Fallon Park Elementary School in Roanoke, VA.
+John is a Development Director at Scouting America (formerly Boy Scouts of America) in Roanoke, VA.

-• John has been married 10 years to his beautiful wife, Chelsey; they have rambunctious 6-year-old twin girls Caiden and Carson.
-He is entering his 17th year in education (6th as an administrator).
-He is formerly an athletic trainer and Athletic Director, and is currently working through the doctoral program at Radford University.
+John has been married 12 years to his beautiful wife, Chelsey; they have rambunctious 8-year-old twin girls Caiden and Carson.
+He is rekindling a passion for Scouting from his youth and has become a professional scouter as the Development Director for Blue Ridge Mountains Council - Scouting America.
+He is a former elementary principal, athletic trainer, and Athletic Director.
+He is currently working through the doctoral program at Radford University with plans to graduate in December 2025.
 He has been a raft guide on the New River for 23 years; Fayetteville, WV gets a visit from him at least once a year.

 John grew up in Roanoke, VA, before going to school at Virginia Tech, East Tennessee State University, and Radford University.
 He loves taking the back roads through the mountains, smelling the air, and feeling the breeze.
 John’s parents are from Southwest Virginia (Tazewell) and Southeast West Virginia (Crumpler/Northfork).
 He visited their childhood homes often during his own childhood.